 "I told you about my daughter, Madeleine," said Cartimandua.
 "Maddy, this is Ophiuchus Cameron, our new lodger."

-Maddy nodded, and mumbled a vague greeting, not looking up from her place setting.
+Maddy nodded, and mumbled a vague greeting, eyes fixed on her plate.

 "Why, Manda," said the man, with every appearance of genuine delight, "you didn't tell me I'd be spending the summer with two beautiful ladies!"